TL;DR — Key Takeaway

 If you're starting from zero, make your first video a "Meet the Team" piece and your second a client testimonial.
 These two videos alone can improve your website conversion rate by 30–50%, based on what we've seen with our clients.

-Professional service firms often make good videos and then bury them on a "Media" page that nobody visits.
-Your videos should be placed where they'll influence decisions, not hidden in a gallery.
+Professional service firms often produce great videos but place them on a page that doesn't get much traffic.
+Your videos should be positioned where they'll influence decisions, not tucked away in a gallery.

 This is by far the biggest obstacle we encounter when working with professional service firms.
 Attorneys, CPAs, and financial advisors are experts in their field — but most of them would rather do anything than be on camera.
 We get it.
-And here's the thing: you don't have to be a natural on camera for video to work.
+And the good news is: you don't have to be a natural on camera for video to work.

-“Every single one of our professional service clients has said the same thing after their first shoot: 'That was way easier than I expected.'
-The anticipation is always worse than the reality.”
+“Nearly every professional service client we've worked with has said the same thing after their first shoot: 'That was way easier than I expected.'
+The anticipation is usually worse than the reality.”

 While most small businesses fight for attention on Instagram and Facebook, LinkedIn is the underutilized goldmine for professional services.
 Your ideal clients — business owners, executives, high-net-worth individuals — are actively on LinkedIn, and the platform's organic reach is still remarkably generous compared to other social networks.